Adjani Bali Cooking School

-The main coastal attraction of North Bali, Lovina Beach is where most travellers to this region come to for everything from sunbathing, watching a different kind of Bali sunrise or sunset (yes, you get both), as well as setting off in the early mornings for the dolphin-watching tours, which are a big part of what brought Read More...
+The main coastal attraction of North Bali, Lovina Beach is where most travellers to this region come for everything from sunbathing, watching a different kind of Bali sunrise or sunset (yes, you get both), as well as setting off in the early mornings for the dolphin-watching tours, which are a big part of what made this area popular.

-The hilly mountain range that overlooks the coast of Lovina is home to rural plantations, rice fields and vineyards, as well as Brahmavihara-Arama - the largest Buddhist monastery in Bali - and the Banjar hot springs.
-From the main hub of Lovina Beach, you simply head west out of town toward the quaint district of Banjar, where you can instantly enjoy the green expanses of village plantations, as well as various ‘warung’ or roadside stalls selling locally harvested fruits, at local prices.
+The hilly mountain range that overlooks the coast of Lovina is home to rural plantations, rice fields and vineyards, as well as Brahmavihara-Arama – the largest Buddhist monastery in Bali – and the Banjar hot springs.
+From the main hub of Lovina Beach, you simply head west out of town towards the quaint district of Banjar, where you can enjoy the green expanse of village plantations, as well as various warung or roadside stalls selling seasonal fruits at local prices.

 Meduwe Karang Temple

 This beautiful temple is located in the district of Kubutambahan.
-The centuries-old landmark features classical Balinese stone temple architecture and peculiar wall reliefs, one of the most remarkable being that of a highly stylised man riding a bicycle with floral wheels, which seems outright anachronistic.
-It is a great tour stop on your journey east from Read More...
+The centuries-old landmark features classical Balinese stone temple architecture and peculiar wall reliefs.
+One of the most remarkable is that of a highly stylised man riding a bicycle with floral wheels, which seems strangely out of place in a historic temple.
+Read More...

-- Location: Jalan Raya Air Sanih, Kubutambahan, East Buleleng, North Bali
+- Location: Jalan Raya Air Sanih, Kubutambahan, Buleleng Regency, Bali 81172, Indonesia

 Munduk Rice Terraces

-- Location: Jalan Kayu Putih-Munduk, Banjar, Buleleng, North Bali
+- Location: Jalan Kayu Putih, Munduk, Banjar, Kabupaten Buleleng, Bali, Indonesia

-The lush and green highlands of Munduk are home to these two scenic waterfalls, named after the nearby villages.
-They are located deep within the forested hills, but are reachable on a 300m walk from the main road.
-At Munduk waterfall, you can wade into a rocky pool, then further treks through the forest leads you towards Melanting.
+The lush and green highlands of Munduk are home to these 2 scenic waterfalls, named after the nearby villages.
+They are located deep within the forested hills but are reachable on a 300m walk from the main road.
+At Munduk waterfall you can wade into a rocky pool then treks through the forest to find Melanting waterfall nearby.